Skip to content

 168. Percentage of independent smallholders/outgrowers involved in programme?

-51 - The company reports that its Rejuvenation Scheme (Peremajaan Sawit Rakyat, PSR) helped 51 smallholders to replant mature plantation areas across 123 hectares.
+51 - The company reports that its Rejuvenation Scheme (Peremajaan Sawit Rakyat, PSR) helped 51 smallholders to replant mature plantation areas across 123 ha.
 However, it is unclear what type of smallholders it includes.

 • P